Hi, I'm Carolyn

 I have a Masters Degree and am licensed as a Clinical Social Worker in California (LCSW 26169).

-My work is informed by ongoing study of AEDP (Accelerated Experiential Dynamic Psychotherapy), which is a powerful form of counseling that amplifies the natural human drive towards healing.
+My work is informed by over a decade studying AEDP (Accelerated Experiential Dynamic Psychotherapy), which is a powerful form of counseling that amplifies the natural human drive towards healing.
 Our work together undoes aloneness and harnesses the power of the therapy relationship as a template for change.
-With your written consent, I may videotape sessions for my own supervision and training.

 My Story